 If not, see if you can get an adapter and make pumping into your baby’s feeding bottles work that way.
 Here is a great comparison chart to help you figure out if this is possible with your breast pump/bottle combination.

-Labeling your breastmilk bottles for daycare
+3. Labeling your breast milk bottles for daycare

 Most daycares will want you to label your baby’s bottles with his or her name – obviously, you don’t want your milk to go to another baby (or vice versa)!

-Some moms also like to label their bottles with the time their baby should take the bottle or the order that the bottles should be fed in.
-This might be needed if baby takes a different amount at different feedings, or if a bottle will expire earlier in the day.
+This might be needed if baby takes different amounts at different feedings, or if a bottle will expire earlier in the day.
 (For example, if you drop baby off at 8am, and a bottle finished defrosting 20 hours ago, you’d want to feed it before noon.)

 Once you have your bottles prepped and labeled, you’ll want to put them in some kind of bag to transport them.